deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 ## Tailscale and NordVPN Coexistence

 Both services run simultaneously on the Flint 2 in Global Mode.
 Tailscale operates at a different network layer and maintains connectivity for remote access while NordVPN handles all internet-bound traffic.

+**A note on compatibility:** [GL.iNet's Tailscale documentation](https://docs.gl-inet.com/router/en/4/interface_guide/tailscale/) states that running Tailscale simultaneously with a WireGuard or OpenVPN client is not recommended due to potential routing conflicts.
+NordVPN on the router uses one of these protocols.
+This setup contradicts that guidance.
+In practice, it has worked reliably in the configuration described in this guide, but your results may vary depending on firmware version, NordVPN protocol selection, and server.
+If you encounter DNS issues or routing problems, this is the first thing to investigate.

 Default state: Router VPN always on (Global Mode).
 Tailscale always on.